mohamedkam000/sooq_prices/README.md

 <h1 align="center">Sooq Price</h1>

 <p align="center">
-  <i>A lightweight, modern app for tracking and comparing market prices — built for clarity, speed, and real-world utility.</i>
+  <b>A lightweight, modern app for tracking and comparing local market prices.
+Built for clarity, speed, and real-world utility.</b>
 </p>

 ---

 ## Overview

 **Sooq Price** is a minimal yet powerful Android app designed to help users stay informed about local market prices.
-Whether you're budgeting, comparing vendors, or just curious about price trends, Sooq Price delivers clean data in a clean UI — no clutter, no distractions.
+Whether you're budgeting, comparing vendors, or just curious about price trends, Sooq Price delivers clean data in a clean UI.

 Built with Jetpack Compose and Material 3, the app emphasizes usability, responsiveness, and visual clarity.